 The problem is that if you aren’t disciplined, you will chase the rush anywhere you can.
 This results in drugs, thrill-seeking, and questionable choices.

-Chasing an adrenaline rush can can range from a basic workout to get the endorphins flowing to high stakes competition.
+Chasing an adrenaline rush can range from a basic workout to get the endorphins flowing to high stakes gambling.

-Some people don’t know how to slow down because to them, there are only two modes: Death and all out.
+Some people don’t know how to slow down because to them, there are only two modes: standing still and all out.

 This is the purest motivation.